kennethmiranda/ad-sysadmin-lab/README.md

 ### OU Structure

-The domain was segmented into OUs reflecting a real enterprise layout — separating administrative accounts from standard users, and organizing computers and groups independently for targeted GPO application:
+The domain was segmented into OUs reflecting a real enterprise layout, separating administrative accounts from standard users, and organizing computers and groups independently for targeted GPO application: